straut12/sj4u-gh/_pages/ref/data-analysis/data-visualization.md

 </div>

 # Google Colab
 Google colab is very similar to Jupyter Notebook.
-It is useful for ML since many of the libraries are pre-installed. https://colab.research.google.com/
+It is useful for ML since many of the libraries are pre-installed.
+Can use google drive to store project code. [colab](https://colab.research.google.com/)

 # Dash-plotly
 Dash gives more GUI type functions, ie letting a user toggle data series on/off while plotting.